-Getin2it for young people delivers activities that are open to all young people aged from 9 to 25 years in Burntwood and Lichfield.
-We also take individual case referrals from local partners, such as social services, the police and Staffordshire Youth and Community Services.
+Getin2it for young people delivers activities that are open to all young people aged from 7 to 25 years across the district.
+We also take individual case referrals from local partners, such as the police and Staffordshire Youth and Community Services.
 We also accept self-referrals.

-Young people can get involved in activities, such as trampolining, streetcheer, boxing and freestyle gymnastics.
+Young people can get involved in activities, such as trampolining, streetcheer, boxing and multi sports.
 They may also get the chance to work towards coaching qualifications and accreditation, including Sports Leaders Awards as well as StreetGames Activator Courses through our volunteering programme.

 The project has five main outcomes:

 • To receive appropriate referrals of young people who are engaging in, or on the fringes of, anti-social behaviour.

 • Young people already engaged in, or on the fringes of, anti-social behaviour become engaged in positive alternative activities.